jcarlosorte/TFG/README.md

 Overview
 --------
-The TGF uses the toolbox MILpy, the toolbox contains algorithms to train and evaluate multiple instance learning classifiers.
+The TFG proyect uses the toolbox MILpy, the toolbox contains algorithms to train and evaluate multiple instance learning classifiers.

 Stage of Development:
 ---------------------